-260. Section YD 2(1)(d) provides that a company is a New Zealand tax resident if its directors, in their capacity as directors, exercise control of the company in New Zealand.
-A company that satisfies this test is resident whether or not the directors' decision-making is confined to New Zealand.
+267. Section YD 2(1)(d) provides that a company is a New Zealand tax resident if its directors, in their capacity as directors, exercise control of the company in New Zealand, even if the directors' decision-making also occurs outside New Zealand.